net-daemon/docs/docs/v3/started/development.md

 - Open only the folder where the solution/project is located to ensure that the C# Extension works properly.

 #### Usage

-1. Clone a solution e.g. the [NetDaemon Template](https://github.com/net-daemon/netdaemon-app-template) to e.g. /root/config
-2. Rename the file `_appsettings.json` to `appsettings.json` and modify it as described in the [Template-README](https://github.com/net-daemon/netdaemon-app-template/blob/main/README.md)
-3. Open a Terminal in the Studio Code Server Addon
-   - To run the Code Generator enter:
-     `/root/.dotnet/tools/nd-codegen`
-   - To compile the solution enter:
-     `dotnet build netdaemon-app-template.sln`
-   - To restore the solution enter:
-     `dotnet restore netdaemon-app-template.sln`

-## 3. Make configurations

 NetDaemon development environment needs to be configured to connect to Home Assistant.
 Minimal config is: hostname/ip, port and access token.
 If you did not already provide this information when creating the new project using the cli tool you can edit the `appsettings.json` file.